-Direct: What did she want? - Indirect: Do you know what she wanted?
+What did she want? - Do you know what she wanted?

-Direct: Where was it? - Indirect: Do you remember where it was?
+Where was it? - Do you remember where it was?

-Direct: Will they come? - Indirect: I wonder if they will come.
+Will they come? - I wonder if they will come.

-We can use many other introductory phrases to start such questions, e. g.
-I ask, I wonder, I want/would like to know, I can't remember, I have no idea, I am sure etc. or they can be intruduced by direct questions such as Can you tell me, Do you know, Do you remember, Have you any idea etc.
+We can use many introductory phrases such as I ask, I wonder, I want/would like to know, I can't remember, I have no idea, I am sure etc., or they can be introduced by expressions such as Can you tell me, Do you know, Do you remember, Have you any idea.

-Look at more examples to understand how we change the direct questions:
+Look at more examples to understand the changes: